-In many sensitive electronic circuits or loads, limiting current beyond a set threshold could be one of the most crucial requirements for ensuring a fail proof safety for the various vulnerable devices and components.
-A simple method of implementing using current sensing resistors has been discussed in this article.
+In many sensitive electronic circuits or loads, limiting current in its power supply could be one of the most crucial requirements for ensuring a fail proof safety for the various vulnerable devices and components.
+A simple method of sensing current this using resistors has been discussed in this article.

 Integrating a Current Sensor Stage

 The current from a power supply is mostly rated at much higher levels than the required safe value for a particular circuit under test or under operation.

 Some high grade power supplies may include an adjustable feature for controlling current at their outputs, however normally we don't see this facility within ordinary or homemade units.